Marker Logo

 Inscription.
 The Marks Family were early merchants in Mendocino County.
 In 1899 they held a grand opening for an elegant new department store at this location and by 1905 had become prominent local citizens.
 This corner building is the most visible structure in the downtown and has been an extremely successful business location.

 Tragedy struck on June 18, 1917 when a fire destroyed or damaged over 20 structures in the downtown, including the Marks Building.
 After the fire the exterior and interior were extensively remodeled.
 The corner store was leased to John & Louise Malgulas, who operated a candy factory and sweet shop.
 In 1921 the well-known Poulas Family purchased the candy business and they named their business the Maple Confectionery.
-The name was later changed to Maple Café, which had its own ice cream machine, soda fountain and dining room.
+The name was later changed to Maple Cafι, which had its own ice cream machine, soda fountain and dining room.
 For many years it was also the location of the Greyhound Bus Depot.
-The Maple Café remained in this location until 1972.
+The Maple Cafι remained in this location until 1972.

-The Paul L. Hansen Family purchased the building in 1972 and, after extensive renovations, operated their popular women's dress shop The Palace Place until the late
+The Paul L. Hansen Family purchased the building in 1972 and, after extensive renovations, operated their popular women's dress shop The Palace Place until the late 1990's.
+In 1998 the building was sold again and became the first certified organic brewpub in the United States.

 The Marks Building and Marker image.
 Click for full size.

-Photographed By Andrew Ruppenstein, May 21, 2020
+Photographed by Andrew Ruppenstein, May 21, 2020

 2. The Marks Building and Marker